What Is Sleep Debt?

 Keep your wake time consistent

-Use strategic naps (before 3 PM)
+Use short naps strategically (before 3 PM)

 Frequently Asked Questions

-Is sleep debt real?↓
+Is sleep debt real?

 Yes.
 Sleep debt is a scientifically documented phenomenon.
 Studies from Harvard Medical School and the CDC demonstrate that chronic sleep deprivation causes measurable cognitive impairment, increased inflammatory markers, and metabolic disruption that accumulates over time.

-Can you catch up on sleep over the weekend?↓
+Can you catch up on sleep over the weekend?

-How long does it take to recover from sleep debt?↓
+How long does it take to recover from sleep debt?

-Is 5 hours of sleep ever enough?↓
+Is 5 hours of sleep ever enough?